kevintuhumury/itvdb/README.md

 ## Usage

 An API key is needed to use the iTVDb wrapper in your iOS app, except for one call: `findByName:`, which technically can be called without one.
-The following shows how to retrieve all TV shows that match 'Game of Thrones':
+The following will show you how to retrieve all the TV shows that match 'Game of Thrones':

     NSMutableArray *shows = [TVDbShow findByName:@"Game of Thrones"];

-This will retrieve an XML file from the TheTVDB API, convert it to a NSDictionary and load it into a TVDbShow object, which in turn will be added to the NSMutableArray.
-The data retrieved is some basic information about the TV show.
-If you want more detailed information, an API key is needed, since this has to be retrieved with another API call.
-The NSMutableArray `shows` contains TVDbShow instances, in this case it's a single object.
+This will internally retrieve an XML file from the TVDB API, convert it to a NSDictionary and load it into a TVDbShow object, which in turn will be added to the NSMutableArray called `shows`.
+The data retrieved from this call is some basic information about the TV show.

+If you want more detailed information, an API key is needed.
+Since this has to be retrieved with another API call.
+The NSMutableArray `shows` can contain multiple TVDbShow instances, but in this case it's a single object.
 The following properties can be accessed from the TVDbShow instance:

     show.showId           // 121361
     show.premiereDate     // 2011-04-17